 IFRS Sustainability Disclosure Standards

-As part of the Greening Finance strategy, the UK government has stated its support for IFRS Sustainability Disclosure Standards and indicated an intention to subsequently align with those standards.
-These disclosure standards are in the process of being developed and consulted on by a new board: the International Sustainability Standards Board (ISSB).
+As part of the Greening Finance strategy, the UK government has stated its support for IFRS Sustainability Disclosure Standards and indicated an intention to align with those standards in the future.
+These disclosure standards are in the process of being developed by the International Sustainability Standards Board (ISSB).
 The ISSB is a standard-setting board within the IFRS Foundation and sits alongside the IASB.

-The ISSB have confirmed that its initial focus will be to develop a standard on climate-related reporting with plans to consult on this first draft standard in early 2022.
+The ISSB's initial focus is to develop standards on general sustainability-related disclosures and climate-related disclosures.
+Two draft standards were consulted on in early 2022, and the ISSB aim to issue the new standards by the end of 2022.
 The UK government has stated its intention to create a mechanism to adopt and endorse ISSB-issued standards for use in the UK.
 The timetable for this is not yet clear.

 More information about the work of the ISSB, can be found on the faculty’s dedicated webpage.

 UK Green Taxonomy